-JOSEPH P. SORCE is a Partner at GWC, where he is a senior trial lawyer in the firm’s Litigation practice.
+JOSEPH P. SORCE is a Partner at GWC, where he is a senior trial lawyer in the firm’s Litigation department.

 Joe grew up in Chicago as the first American-born child of a physician who emigrated from Italy after World War II.
 He attended both DePaul Academy and DePaul University before serving in the United States Army for two years.
-Joe then received his Juris Doctorate from The John Marshall Law School, where he graduated with distinction in the top 7% of his class, earned the Dean’s Scholarship and the Justinian Society Scholarship, and was selected for the Law Review.
+Joe then received his Juris Doctorate from University of Illinois Chicago School of Law (formerly known as John Marshall Law School), where he graduated with distinction in the top 7% of his class, earned the Dean’s Scholarship and the Justinian Society Scholarship, and was selected for the Law Review.

 Joe began his legal career working at one of the city’s top defense firms before being recruited to join GWC in 1990 as the twelfth lawyer (at that time) at the rapidly growing firm.
 He has tried a wide variety of personal injury cases, including those involving construction negligence, defective products, medical malpractice, FELA claims, and vehicular, premises, and municipal liability.